WANDSWORTH GREYHOUND STADIUM SUMMARY

 EVIDENCE LEFT TODAY——————-Nothing known of.

 Another of South London’s popular greyhound tracks was the one at Wandsworth, situated roughly one mile south of the now closed Wimbledon Stadium.
 Construction of the Wandsworth track began in 1933, with plans in place for the erection of two covered 7,000 all seater stands, which when finished would give excellent viewing of both finishing and back straights.
 It also consisted of banked terracing which overlooked each bend, an addition that would boost the stadium’s crowd capacity to around 20,000, not only that but would also boost the total cost of building the stadium to an estimated £100,000.
 The whole project had been funded by the London Stadiums Limited, a company who also had funded the Charlton and Park Royal tracks in London, and whose new ventures had created vast number of jobs, which had been very much welcomed in an area that was suffering badly during the great depression of the 1930’s.
-Its opening meeting came in April 1933, with events being staged under NGRC rules, around a track that had a 383 yard circumference, which created distances of 440 and 650 yards with the hounds contesting behind an outside Sumner type hare system.
+Its opening meeting came on Easter Saturday April 15th 1933, with events being staged under NGRC rules, around a track that had a 383 yard circumference, which created distances of 440 and 650 yards with the hounds contesting behind an outside Sumner type hare system.
 In 1934 a further investment witnessed a brand new totalisator system being installed.
 The stadium also became host to another sport with international boxing taking place during the 1930’s.
 One unusual feature linked with Wandsworth greyhound track was the transportation of racing greyhounds to and from the track.
 Due to no kennels ever having been built at the track, a Schammel mechanical horse was used to tow a trailer which could house as many as 56 greyhounds, backwards and forward from kennels based eleven miles away in Sunbury on Thames.
 Wandsworth like most tracks in London experienced the boom time of the 1930’s, 40’s and 50’s, but by 1961 the rot had begun to set in after the introduction of new governments legislation, which saw the introduction of bookmakers shops on Britain’s high streets.
 Yet Wandsworth responded better than most tracks, by reducing their outlays and reverting to just operating one meeting per week, a Saturday evening meeting, which meant only 32 races were run per month, and albeit the track could proudly say that it still made a profit.
 But eventually the financial side of things brought Wandsworth to an end after an offer of £675,000 had been accepted by the London stadiums company to sell the site.
 Wandsworth ran its final meeting on the 4th of June 1966 seeing a greyhound called “There’s Robin” win the final event over the 650 yard trip, a win which became the dogs 37th win out of 108 outings, all at Wandsworth.
 Its main attraction was the Cloth Of Gold event which became later transferred back to the Charlton track after its closure, and also the Olympic which is still run today at the Hove track in Sussex.
 Any evidence of the Wandsworth track disappeared like most greyhound tracks, with the south side of the stadium being covered by an Arndale Shopping Centre that was opened in 1971, and a multi storey car park just of Mapleton Crescent covering the rest.

 A photograph or memorabilia for this track is required for this page, if you can help please contact me.